The mission of Kaneland Community Unit School District #302 is to graduate all students college, career, and community ready

 Certified Nurses The certified school nurse functions most directly in three areas affecting students: providing health services, health education, and maintaining a safe school environment.
 The certified school nurse also interacts with and can influence other aspects of the school system such as coordinating school health programs such as mental health, social services, nutritional services, physical education/activity, family and community involvement as well as staff wellness.

 Occupational therapy services are provided to eligible students.
-A continuum of services from consultation to direct intervention are provided, based on students’ needs as determined by the occupational therapists in conjunction with the IEP team.
+A continuum of services from consultation to direct intervention is provided, based on students’ needs as determined by the occupational therapists in conjunction with the IEP team.

 Special Services Staff